 Select a blocked application to view a flyout with details about the number of vulnerabilities, whether exploits are available, blocked versions, and remediation activities.

-The option to View details of blocked versions in the Indicator page brings you to the Settings > Indicators page where you can view the file hashes and response actions.
+The option to View details of blocked versions in the Indicator page brings you to the Settings > Endpoints > Indicators page where you can view the file hashes and response actions.

 If you use the Indicators API with programmatic indicator queries as part of your workflows, be aware that the block action will give additional results.